Garnishing Wages for Student Loans Is On Hold: What Does It Mean for You

 - More than 5 million student loan borrowers are in default, and many more are at risk of defaulting.

-- Borrowers who are in default have options, including consolidating student debt or bringing the loan back into good standing.
+- Borrowers who are in default have options, including income-driven repayment plans, consolidating student debt, or bringing the loan back into good standing.

-In 2020, the federal government paused collections efforts on defaulted federal student loans, part of pandemic relief efforts.
+In 2020, the federal government paused collections efforts on defaulted federal student loans as part of COVID-19 relief efforts.
 While Congress said payments would start again in 2023, the pause remained in effect.
 This pause has now ended.

-The Trump Administration announced on April 21, 2025, that the Department of Education would start trying to collect on unpaid debt on May 5.
-Unfortunately for the approximately 5 million borrowers currently in default, the government has many powers to collect money that private debt collectors don't.
+The Trump Administration announced on April 21, 2025 that the Department of Education would start trying to collect on unpaid federal student loan debt on May 5.
+Unfortunately for the approximately 7.7 million borrowers currently in default on federal student loans, the government has many powers to collect money that private debt collectors don't.

-You don't have to just let this garnishment happen.
-If you're in default and want to know about debt relief, you’ve got options.
+If you're in default and want to know about debt relief, you’ve got options to avoid having your wages, tax refunds, or other federal government payments garnished.
 Getting out of default is one strategy.
 Negotiating a payment plan is another.

 Here's what you can do if you're in default and at risk of wage garnishment.